-To the ultimate wealth-owning units in the economy money is one kind of asset, one way of holding wealth; to the productive enterprise, money is a capital good, a source of productive services that are combined with other productive services to yield the products that the enterprise sells.
+'To the ultimate wealth-owning units in the economy money is one kind of asset, one way of holding wealth; to the productive enterprise, money is a capital good, a source of productive services that are combined with other productive services to yield the products that the enterprise sells.
 Thus, the theory of the demand for money is a special topic in the theory of capital,...'

 According to Friedman, the quantity theory of money is a theory of the demand for money.
 He considers the analysis of the demand for money on the part of the ultimate wealth-owning units in society formally identical with the analysis of the demand for a consumer durable good or capital.
 Money is one of the several forms of assets in which wealth may be held.
 Like the theory of consumer choice, the demand for money (or any other particular asset) on the part of wealth-owners depends on (i) the total wealth to be held in the different forms (budget constraint); (ii) the price of and the return on money or any other particular asset and the alternative forms of holding wealth; and (iii) tastes and preferences of the wealth-owning units.
-Unlike the Keynesian approach to the demand for money, in Milton Friedman's approach there is absence of the three separate transactions', precautionary' and asset' demands for money.
-All these three demands are treated as one asset and not as three separate assets and the demand for money.
+Unlike the Keynesian approach to the demand for money, in Milton Friedman's approach there is absence of the three separate 'transactions', 'precautionary' and 'asset' demands for money.
+All these three demands are treated as one asset and not as three separate assets and the demand for one asset reflects the wealth, relative prices and tastes and preferences of the wealth-owners.

-According to Friedman, thesubstantive differences from the analysis of the demand for a consumption service are the necessity of taking account of intertemporal rates of substitution in (ii) and (iii) and of casting of budget restraint in terms of wealth.
-Since wealth can be held in several forms, the ultimate wealthowning unit will keep histotal wealth in different forms so as to maximize_utility'.
-To make this possible, he must divide his wealth in different alternative forms such that the rate at which one form of wealth can be substituted for another form of wealth for another form of wealth for another form of wealth for another form of wealth.
+According to Friedman, 'the substantive differences from the analysis of the demand for a consumption service are the necessity of taking account of intertemporal rates of substitution in (ii) and (iii) and of casting of budget restraint in terms of wealth.'
+Since wealth can be held in several forms, the ultimate wealth-owning unit will keep his total wealth in different forms so as to maximize 'utility'.
+To make this possible, he must divide his wealth in different alternative forms such that the rate at which one form of wealth can be substituted for another form of wealth equals the rate at which he is willing to substitute one form of wealth for another form of wealth.